Connection between $GW$ and Extended Coupled Cluster: as a electron-boson problem

 \section{$GW$ as a electron-boson problem}

-A complementary and highly insightful perspective on the $GW$ approximation is obtained by recasting it as an electron-boson coupling model. \cite{Lundqvist_1969,Langreth_1970,Hedin_1980,Hedin_1999,Tolle_2023} Within this picture, an electron added to or removed from the system interacts linearly with a bath of bosonic excitations representing the collective electronic response. \cite{Tolle_2023} In this framework, the RPA excitations are interpreted as effective bosonic modes that mediate the dynamical screening of the Coulomb interaction.
+A complementary and highly insightful perspective on the $GW$ approximation is obtained by recasting it as an electron-boson coupling model. \cite{Lundqvist_1969,Langreth_1970,Hedin_1980,Hedin_1999,Tolle_2023} Note that this effectively corresponds to a ``coarse-graining'' of electronic degrees of freedom into quasi-bosonic excitations, a common approximation in the context of boson expansion techniques.\cite{SchuckBook} Within this picture, an electron added to or removed from the system interacts linearly with a bath of bosonic excitations representing the collective electronic response. \cite{Tolle_2023} In this framework, the RPA excitations are interpreted as effective bosonic modes that mediate the dynamical screening of the Coulomb interaction.
 The resulting Hamiltonian reads

 where

 respectively describe the fermionic subsystem, the bosonic bath, and their mutual coupling.
 Here, $f_{pq}$ is an element of the Fock matrix, $V_{pq,\nu} \equiv V_{pq,ia} = \ERI{pa}{qi}$ are two-electron integrals that mediate the coupling between the electronic and bosonic degrees of freedom, and the elements of the particle-conserving and particle-non-conserving components of the bosonic Hamiltonian are given by [see Eq.~\eqref{eq:AB_RPA}]